Everything you need to know about foundation law in one easy-to-use, regularly updated guide

-Mastering Foundation Law: The Council on Foundations Compendium of Legal Resources is an annual subscription service through which subscribers receive a number of chapters per year working towards a full offering of around 40 chapters.
-The Compendium allows all subscribers, even those without legal training, to understand the laws impacting philanthropy.
+Mastering Foundation Law: The Council on Foundations Compendium of Legal Resources is a collection of chapters on legal topics that can be accessed electronically.
+The Compendium allows all readers--even those without legal training--to understand the laws impacting philanthropy.

 Each chapter delves into a separate topic of foundation law and is written by Council attorneys with contributions from other experienced attorneys.
 There will be a significant number of topics intended to benefit community and private foundations separately.
 The chapters also include tips for incorporating relevant law into your foundation's policies, procedures, and work plans.

-Because the laws and regulations affecting foundations sometimes change unexpectedly, the Compendium will refresh continually, so subscribers have the latest updates, at all times.
+Because the laws and regulations affecting foundations sometimes change unexpectedly, the Compendium will refresh to remain current, and new chapters will be added periodically.

 These chapters are currently available:

-- Creating a Charitable Foundation: Formation and Considerations (Chapter 1)
+- Starting a Foundation: Formation and Considerations (Chapter 1)

 - An Overview of the Law Governing Community Foundations (Chapter 4)